dibollinger/amcduke32/README.md

 commands that enable modification of features not available in base eduke32.
 The changes are generally kept sparse to make merging with mainline eduke32 as smooth as possible.

-Note that the AMC TC makes extensive use of eduke32 modding features, and hence will not be made compatible with BuildGDX or Raze.
+Note that The AMC Squad makes extensive use of eduke32 modding features, and hence will not be made compatible with BuildGDX or Raze.

 The original eduke32 source port was created by Richard "TerminX" Gobeille, and can be found at: https://voidpoint.io/terminx/eduke32

-## The AMC TC
+## The AMC Squad

-The AMC TC is a free standalone FPS built on the Duke 3D engine, and is loosely based on the world established by Duke Nukem 3D, Blood, Shadow Warrior, and other FPS classics.
+"The AMC Squad" is a free standalone FPS built on the Duke 3D engine, and is loosely based on the world established by Duke Nukem 3D, Blood, Shadow Warrior, and other FPS classics.
 It currently features three episodes, with a story that involves a multitude of characters, the so-called AMC Squad, who attempt to defend Earth against a large variety of threats, including extra-terrestrial and supernatural foes.